Buddhist kingship: Origins

 In a traditional Buddhist society such as Thailand, the king's role in society and position in the hierarchy was defined by Buddhist cosmography, which considered someone's role and position the result of karma accumulated throughout many lifetimes.
 In the Tipiṭaka (Tripitaka; Buddhist scriptures), ideas about good governance are framed in terms of the ideal of the Cakkavati, the king who rules righteously and non-violently according to Dharma.
 His roles and duties are discussed extensively, especially in the Mahasudassana Sutta and the Cakkavatti-sihanada Sutta.
 The Cakkavatti must be a moral example to the people and possess enough spiritual merit and wisdom.
 It is through this that he earns his sovereignty, as opposed to merely inheriting it.
 Moreover, he is described to significantly affect society's morals.

 Apart from the Tipitaka, Pāli chronicles such as the Mahāvaṃsa and the Jinakālamālī have contributed to ideas of Buddhist kingship.
 Also, the Buddha himself was born as a prince, and was also a king (Vessantara) in a previous life.
 Moreover, the Emperor Aśoka is featured in the later Pāli works as an important patron supporting the Sangha.
 In traditional chronicles, many of the kings mentioned in later Pāli works were considered part of the same dynasty.
-This dynasty of meritorious kings stretched back until the beginning of the current aeon (kappa; kalpa), and in vernacular Pāli works and pre-modern traditions, the kings of Buddhist societies were linked to the same dynasty, through "ties of incarnation" (Jory).
+This dynasty of meritorious kings stretched back until the beginning of the current aeon (kappa; kalpa), and in vernacular Pāli works and pre-modern traditions, the kings of Buddhist societies were linked to the same dynasty, through "ties of incarnation."
 Kings in Buddhist societies identified themselves with traditional kings in Buddhist texts, and this identification was expressed through discourse and ritual.